Sharabaddin/ezCSV/README.md

 ## Synopsis

+It`s concept!
 Simple preprocessor for CSV.
 Support only strong rfc4180 specification.

 ## Code Example